Dumaresq: Geometric principle

 The central coordinate plate also rotates, which is used to represent the current bearing to the target.
 When correctly set, the enemy pointer will point to a location on the coordinate plate.
 The coordinates can be read to directly provide the "range rate" (the component of motion along the line of bearing) and "dumaresq deflection" (or "speed across", the component perpendicular to the range rate).
 This was normally measured as the yards per minute in range and knots in deflection.
 Based on the time-of-flight using the instantaneous range between the two ships at the time of firing, these two measurements are added to the initial calculation of the firing solution to produce the corrections for motion.

-Because the dumaresq is an analogue model of the relative motion of the two ships, it does not intrinsically favour which of its settings is an input and which is an output - one can use the center bar to represent the enemy ship motion and the moving portions to represent the dumaresq ship.
+Because the dumaresq is an analogue model of the relative motion of the two ships, it does not intrinsically favour which of its settings is an input and which is an output - one can use the centre bar to represent the enemy ship motion and the moving portions to represent the dumaresq ship.
 This allows it to be used "backwards", a process called a "cross cut", to take sequential estimates of the range and bearing of an enemy vessel and discover its speed and heading that would be consistent.

 To aid the operation of the system, the dumaresq is normally co-located with instruments showing the direction and speed of the ship, while the operators set the enemy bearing, heading and speed based on calls from the rangetellers.
 In some versions, the rotation of the bar is automated through the use of a gyrocompass and selsyn, in other the speed input was automated using a Forbes Log.